 Feel Good serves great food from the freshest and locally grown products.
 Located on Oude Kijk in ‘t Jatstraat 29, this lovely café is well-known for its vegan dishes.
 It is open seven days a week.

 Another breakfast place option is Wadapartja.
 It is known for serving unique and tasty flavour combinations.
-They are also open every day, serving meat, vegan, and vegetarian meals.
+This food joint is open every day, serving meat, vegan, and vegetarian meals.

 Groningen City Guide